aaltsys/doc-newwares/documents/04_receipts.rst

 -----------------------------

-To guarantee that every receipt is actually issued, the warehouse manager should maintain a hand register of the consecutive numbers when signing receipts.
+To guarantee that every receipt is actually issued, the warehouse manager should maintain a register of the consecutive numbers when signing receipts.
 A portion of a sample hand register of consecutive receipts is shown following:

 .. image:: _images/receipt-register.png